TheCowboyAI/w3/memory-bank/productContext.md

 3. **Cloud Independence**: Alternatives to increasingly expensive and dependency-creating cloud services
 4. **Data Sovereignty**: Control over their data and processing
 5. **Progressive Scaling**: Ability to start small and grow as needs evolve
+6. **Vertical Market Support**: Industry-specific functionality for their business domain

+Our primary focus is on businesses operating in vertical markets - specialized industry segments with unique requirements and workflows.
+CIM uses a domain-driven approach to address these specialized needs while providing common business functionality.

 Our secondary audiences include: